GoogleCloudPlatform/magic-modules/GOVERNANCE.md

   - `templates/<provider>/...`: Holds all templates for the provider
       * product independent

-In the list above folders without `...` means the folder only. `...` represents folder and all its children, if applicable.

 > Corollary: To completely remove (or add) a product to Magic Modules, removing
 > (or adding) the `products/<product>/...` folder is all it takes.

-Definitions:

-  - _Provider Independent_: Provider specific code, files or especializations
-    **must not** be placed in this area
-  - _Product Independent_: Product specific code, files or especializations
-    **must not** be placed in this area

 ## Code Style